ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

   These messages do not replay the shares.
 - Completion: Finish the aggregate flow, yielding an output share corresponding for each input report share in the batch.

-Once both aggregation is complete and a sufficient number of reports have been aggregated, the aggregate shares can be collected to produce the final, aggregate output.
-That process is described in {{collect-flow}}.

 ### Aggregate Initialization {#agg-init}